ooni/spec/nettests/ts-017-web-connectivity.md

 I/O data according to `df-008-netevents.md`;

 2. parse the HTTP response and, in case of `302`, `303,` `307`, and `308`
-redirects, follow the redirect included into the `Location` in case of  making sure we also record and honour the cookies;
+redirects, prepare for measuring the URL included into the `Location` making sure we also record and honour the cookies;

 3. follow the redirect by performing a connectivity step for the redirect URL, then perform the first step of this algorithm with one